 GMOs: a tool against pollution and the greenhouse effect?

-Three years ago, the research group decided, after having obtained the authorization of the National Biosecurity Commission, to leave the laboratory of the small transgenic poplars and to let them grow in a natural environment.
-Researchers had cloned and introduced into an experimental poplar variety the discomfort of Scots pine glutamine synthetase, which facilitates the assimilation and recycling of nitrogen.
-When compared to control trees, these poplars are 41% higher, have increased resistance to leaf drop, and accumulate more protein. "
+Three years ago, the research group decided, after obtaining authorization from the National Biosecurity Commission, to leave the laboratory of small transgenic poplars and let them grow in the natural environment.
+The researchers had cloned and introduced in an experimental variety of poplar the gene of the glutamine synthetase of the Scots pine which facilitates the assimilation and the recycling of nitrogen.
+When we compare them with the control trees, we see that these poplars are 41% taller, that they have an increased resistance to leaf fall and that they accumulate a greater amount of protein. "